Black metal: Dead's suicide

 On 8 April 1991, Mayhem vocalist Per "Dead" Ohlin committed suicide while left alone in a house shared by the band.
 Fellow musicians described Dead as odd, introverted and depressed.
 Mayhem's drummer, Hellhammer, said that Dead was the first to wear the distinctive corpse paint that became widespread in the scene.
 He was found with slit wrists and a shotgun wound to the head.
 Dead's suicide note began with "Excuse all the blood", and apologized for firing the weapon indoors.
 Before calling the police, Euronymous got a disposable camera and photographed the body, after re-arranging some items.
 One of these photographs was later used as the cover of a bootleg live album, Dawn of the Black Hearts.

 Euronymous made necklaces with bits of Dead's skull and gave some to musicians he deemed worthy.
 Rumors also spread that he had made a stew with bits of his brain.
 Euronymous used Dead's suicide to foster Mayhem's evil image and claimed Dead had killed himself because extreme metal had become trendy and commercialized.
 Mayhem bassist Jørn 'Necrobutcher' Stubberud noted that "people became more aware of the black metal scene after Dead had shot himself ...
 I think it was Dead's suicide that really changed the scene".

-Two other members of the early Norwegian scene later committed suicide: Erik 'Grim' Brødreskift (of Immortal, Borknagar, Gorgoroth) in 1999 and Espen 'Storm' Andersen (of Strid) in 2001.
+Metal Hammer writer Enrico Ahlig suggests that the notoriety surrounding the suicide marked the beginning of the second wave of black metal.

 Helvete and Deathlike Silence

-During May–June 1991, Euronymous of Mayhem opened an independent record shop named "Helvete" (Norwegian for "Hell") at Schweigaards gate 56 in Oslo.
+During May–June 1991, Euronymous of Mayhem opened an independent record shop named "Helvete" (Norwegian for "Hell") in Oslo.
 It quickly became the focal point of Norway's emerging black metal scene and a meeting place for many of its musicians; especially the members of Mayhem, Burzum, Emperor and Thorns.
 Jon 'Metalion' Kristiansen, writer of the fanzine Slayer, said that the opening of Helvete was "the creation of the whole Norwegian black metal scene".
 In its basement, Euronymous founded an independent record label named Deathlike Silence Productions.
 With the rising popularity of his band and others like it, the underground success of Euronymous's label is often credited for encouraging other record labels, who had previously shunned black metal acts, to then reconsider and release their material.